RfidResearchGroup/proxmark3/README.md

 Hardware to run client on
    - PC
    - Android
-   - Raspberry Pi & Raspberry Pi Zero
+   - Raspberry Pi, Raspberry Pi Zero
    - Nvidia Jetson Nano

 ## Precompiled binaries
 We don't maintain any precompiled binaries in this repo.
 There is community effort over at the Proxmark3 forum where @gator96100 has set up a google drive with many mingw binaries which is up-to-date.
 We link to these files here as to make it easier for users.
-If you are having troubles with these files, contact the package maintainer @gator96100 and read the [sticky thread at forum](http://www.proxmark.org/forum/viewtopic.php?pid=24763#p24763) where known issues has been documented.
+If you are having troubles with these files, contact the package maintainer [@gator96100](https://github.com/gator96100) and read the [sticky thread at forum](http://www.proxmark.org/forum/viewtopic.php?pid=24763#p24763) where known issues has been documented.

 Ref: